reservoirprotocol/reservoir-sync-node/README.md

-<h3 align="center">Reservoir Light Indexer</h3>
+<h3 align="center">Reservoir Sync Node</h3>
   <p align="center">
-    Reservoir Light Indexer is a customizable lightweight indexer based on the Reservoir indexer.
+    Reservoir Sync Node is a customizable lightweight indexer based on the Reservoir indexer.
 It's easy to set up, customizable, and fast.
 Sync sales and asks continuously into your infrastructure.
   </p>

 ![LightIndexer Logo Placeholder](https://dashboard.reservoir.tools/reservoir.svg)

 ### Installation

-To install the required dependencies for the LightIndexer, run:
+To install the required dependencies for the SyncNode, run:

 ```bash
 yarn installl